On this Page

 Automatic admission

-Applicants who have completed the 17 Core requirements and have a Core GPA and test score that meets their programs minimum requirements may be offered automatic admission.
-You must submit official, final high school transcripts before enrolling.
-UMKC may take back an offer of admission if we discover you have misreported your qualifications.
+Applicants who have completed the 17 Core requirements, have a 2.75 Core GPA or higher and a test score that meets their programs minimum requirements may be offered automatic admission.

 Competitive admission

 Several programs have a competitive admission process.
-Consult your desired program for requirements.
+Consult your desired program for admission requirements.

 Test-optional admission

-Applicants with a 2.75 Core GPA may be admitted to UMKC without submitting an ACT or SAT score, with the exception of the six-year law scholars program, the six-year B.A./M.D. program and School of Nursing direct admit program.
+Applicants with a 2.75 Core GPA may be admitted to UMKC without submitting an ACT or SAT score, with the exception of the six-year B.A./M.D. program and School of Nursing direct admit program.

 Homeschool students and student-athletes are required to submit a test score.
 In addition, some scholarships may require an ACT or SAT score for eligibility.